DrDaroo/BardBot-Discord-bot/README.md

 For user convenience  BotToken, RefreshToken and prefix settings are stored in config.json.
 This is the only reason my project uses google gson.
 My custom youtube search function requires jsoup to work (If you want to you can get rid of it).
-Also you will probably want a logger for BardBot to find errors and get your RefreshToken which is needed if you want to play anything from YouTube.
+Also you will probably want a logger for BardBot to find errors and get your OAuth RefreshToken which is needed if you want to play anything from YouTube.
 I use logback but you can use and configure anything else like log4j ([find SLF4J providers](https://www.slf4j.org/codes.html#noProviders)).

 To host BardBot you need a BotToken which you will get after creating an application at [Discord Developer site](https://discord.com/developers/applications).
 Then you need to parse this token in your config.json, you should also choose your preferred prefix and write it in your config file.